Peter W. Abel, PhD

 Christina Simeone, PhD

 Research Interests: Epilepsy is a common neurological disorder affecting more than 60 million people worldwide.
 A detrimental co-morbidity associated with epilepsy is sleep disorders.
 Unfortunately, drugs do not control seizures in 30% of people with epilepsy.
 Of these, 1:150 are at risk for Sudden Unexpected Death in Epilepsy (SUDEP).
 To improve the lives of folks with seizures, we study sleep problems associated with epilepsy, novel anti-seizure therapeutics, and ways to predict and prevent SUDEP.
 We employ a multi-disciplinary approach including techniques that examine molecular neurobiology, cell-signaling, electrophysiology, and behavior.

 Holly Stessman, Ph.
 D.

-The focus of the Stessman laboratory is to identify and functionally characterize genetic “drivers” of complex human diseases to find new drug targets that may stop disease progression and improve patient quality of life.
-Specifically we focus on genetic diversity in two disease systems, autism spectrum disorder and hereditary cancer.
+Research Interests: The focus of the Stessman laboratory is to identify and functionally characterize genetic “drivers” of complex human diseases to find new drug targets that may stop disease progression and improve patient quality of life.
+Specifically, we focus on genetic diversity in two disease systems, autism spectrum disorder and hereditary cancer.
 As a functional genomics laboratory, we utilize a diverse array of tools, including next-generation sequencing technologies, mouse and zebrafish modeling, human cell line modeling, CRISPR genome-engineering, high-throughput small-molecule screening, and classical molecular and cellular biology approaches.
 Computational resources also play a central role in multiple aspects of our research.